telerik/ajax-docs/controls/grid/functionality/exporting/export-formats/csv-export.md

 ````

->note Note that you don't need to set **isExport="false"** explicitly because the changes we perform will affect only the response streamed to the client.
+>tip Note that you don't need to set **isExport="false"** explicitly because the changes we perform will affect only the response streamed to the client.
 In other words, the user won't see any change to the actual page.
 >